Table of Contents

 Carotico-cavernous fistula (CCF)

-Patients may present amongst other symptoms with pulsatile proptosis, orbital congestion, chemosis, corneal exposure, diplopia, paralysis of CN III, IV, VI and retinopathy.
+Patients may present, among other symptoms, with pulsatile proptosis, orbital congestion, chemosis, corneal exposure, diplopia, paralysis of CN III, IV, VI and retinopathy.

 CT angiography is the test of choice.